Investing & Passive Income9 min read

 • SoFi

-All of these support fractional investing — meaning you can buy a slice of stock or ETF, even if it costs more than $100 per share.
+All of these support fractional investing, which means you can buy a slice of a stock or ETF even if a full share costs more than $100.

 Step 2: Pick Your First Investment

-With only $100, you want to keep things simple and diversified.
+With $100, keep it simple and diversified.
+Skip individual stocks for now.

-• Index Funds: Track the market (if using a retirement account)
+• Index funds - track the market (mostly if you're using a retirement account)

 • VTI (Total U.S. Market)